+I see that reports on the internet are saying that long term pain occurs after 30% of mesh inguinal hernia repairs (!)
+I find that statistic incredible.
+I do wonder what is actually going on?
 People use phrases such as ‘trapped’ nerves, nerves caught in mesh, or blame the mesh itself.
 From my personal experience, personal observations and speaking with colleagues I believe that the main cause of long term post-op pain is poor surgery.
 Simple poor surgical technique.

-Some patients I see will say that they read that long term pain occurs in 30% of inguinal hernia repairs.
-I find that statistic incredible.
-I would have given up, had to give up, hernia surgery long ago if that was the case.
-In reality I would say that I see prolonged discomfort in about 0.5% of the patients I operate on, and in my experience it resolves over time.
+If pain occured in 30% of inguinal hernia repairs I would have given up, (I would have had to give up), hernia surgery long ago.
+In reality I would say that I see prolonged discomfort, for months, in about 0.5% of the patients I operate on, and in my experience it resolves over time.

-A second category or type of patient comes to see me after having been operated elsewhere.
-They have pain after their operation.
-But I don’t believe they had a hernia before their operation.
+Some patients come to see me after having been operated elsewhere.
+When I question them carefully I often doubt whether they had a hernia before their operation.
 They had another cause for their groin pain.
-Often they wlll say they never had a bulge or swelling before their operation, but the ultrasound scan showed one.
+So these patients with pain, who blame the operation, never had a hernia in the first place but had another cause for groin pain.
+But the operation and mesh get blamed.
+Often they will say they never had a bulge or swelling before their operation, but the ultrasound scan showed one.